shamsdev/raymon/README.md

 ## Raymon
-A NodeJS-Based real-time server
+Raymon is a tiny real-time server based on Socket.IO

-run
-`$ node index.js`